 1. This section deals with contractual presumptions and enforceability relating to developments made after the initial contract is created.
-As in all other cases, the principles here are subject to contrary contractual terms.

-2. Subsection (a) and (d) state the basic principle that no right to subsequent modifications made by the other party is presumed.
+2. Subsection (c) states the basic principle that no right to subsequent modifications made by the other party is presumed.
 Arrangements for improvements constitute a separate valuable part of the relationship handled by express contract terms.
 This presumption states common commercial practice.